aws-samples/pcluster-manager/DEVELOPMENT.md

 ```

 ## Backend with Cognito
-From the Cognito service page of the AWS account where pcluster-manager has been deployed, click on the user pool
+From the Cognito service page of the AWS account where PCUI has been deployed, click on the user pool
 and then on the *App Integration* tab.
 In the App client list at the bottom, make note of the *Client ID*, then
 click on the App client and click *Edit* in the *Hosted UI* section, adding `http://localhost:5001/login` to the
 *Allowed callback URLs*.